46Dimensions/vp-vm/README.md

 > It must only be used as part of Vocabulary Plus.

 ## Installation
-There is currently no code in this repository.
+The code in this repository is **not** complete and therefore not ready for installation.
 `vp-vm` will, in future, be available through installing Vocabulary Plus through its installation scripts.

 ## Issues